-Using the Accelerate Pheno™ system and PhenoTest™ BC kit, laboratories can substantially reduce the processing time by testing directly from positive blood culture samples, which enables clinicians to provide patients optimal therapy up to 40 hours faster than conventional methods.
+Using the Accelerate Pheno™ system and PhenoTest™ BC kit, laboratories can substantially reduce the processing time by testing directly from positive blood culture samples, which enables clinicians to provide patients optimal therapy about 1-2 days faster than conventional methods.

 The BC kit is capable of simultaneous detection and identification of multiple microbial targets followed by susceptibility testing of appropriate detected bacterial organisms using morphokinetic cellular analysis (MCA) of individual microbial cells and colonies under the challenge of antibiotics.
 Results are intended to be interpreted in conjunction with Gram stain results.